nlatham1999/StockDataInterface/README.md

   -getVolume(Symbol) - takes in the stock symbol and returns the volume.
 If no data is available or if the stock has not been initialized then None is returned

+  -getAverageVolume(Symbol) - takes in the stock symbol and returns the average volume.
+If no data is available or if the stock has not been initialized then None is returned

+  -getMarketCap(Symbol) - takes in the stock symbol and returns the market cap.
+If no data is available or if the stock has not been initialized then None is returned